GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 - A 128x128 to use as your **store icon**.
 - At least one 1280x800 **screenshot**, up to 5 total.
-- A link to a YouTube **video** that demonstrates your extension features or how it works.
+- A link to a **YouTube video** that showcases your extension features.
-- A 440x280 px **small tile** that will be displayed on the Chrome Web Store wall.
+- A 440x280 px **small tile** that will be displayed on the Chrome Web Store search result.
-- A 1400x560 px **Marquee promo tile**
+- A 1400x560 px **marquee promo tile** that will be displayed

 See [Supplying Images][cws-images] to help design the images for your item, and [Branding Guidelines][cws-branding] for information on how you can use Google brands.

 {% Aside %}
 The quality of the images you supply can affect your item's prominence on the Chrome Web Store.
-Be sure and read [Creating a great listing page][best-listing] for more details.
+Read [Creating a great listing page][best-listing] and [Discovery in the Chrome Web Store][discovery] for more details.
 {% endAside %}

 ## Localize your listing